python/mypy/docs/source/getting_started.rst

 This command makes mypy *type check* your ``program.py`` file and print out any errors it finds.
-Mypy will type check your code *statically*: this means that it will check for error without ever running your code, just like a linter.
+Mypy will type check your code *statically*: this means that it will check for errors without ever running your code, just like a linter.

 This means that you are always free to ignore the errors mypy reports and treat them as just warnings, if you so wish: mypy runs independently from Python itself.

-However, if you try running mypy on your existing Python code, it will most likely report little to no errors: you must add *type annotations* to your code to take full advantage of mypy.
+However, if you try directly running mypy on your existing Python code, it will most likely report little to no errors: you must add *type annotations* to your code to take full advantage of mypy.
 See the section below for details.

 .. note::